 In physics at TU, as with physics programs elsewhere in the U.S., racial minority groups are underrepresented.
 In 2019-2020, African Americans comprised 13.6 percent of the U.S. population but earned only three percent of the physics bachelor's degrees.
-Similarly, Hispanic/Latinx people comprised 19 percent of the U.S. population, but earned 11 percent of physics bachelor's degrees.
-The 2020 report of the American Institute of Physics National Task Force to Elevate African American Representation in Undergraduate Physics and Astronomy advocates the use of multiple curricular options to retain African American physics majors.
-Since TU's proposed Biophysics degree will provide additional pathways to a physics degree, we anticipate that this program will enhance the overall racial diversity of PAGS students.
+Similarly, Hispanic/Latinx people comprised 19 percent of the U.S. population, but earned 11 percent of physics bachelor's degrees.^{7,8} The 2020 report of the American Institute of Physics National Task Force to Elevate African American Representation in Undergraduate Physics and Astronomy advocates the use of multiple curricular options to retain African American physics majors.9 Since the Computational Physics concentration of TU's proposed IP degree will provide an additional pathway to a physics degree, we anticipate that this program will enhance the overall racial diversity of PAGS students.